 Furthermore, your cuticles can become ragged and hard.
 This change in that skin could tempt you into biting your nails or cutting the skin, which can lead to infection and scarring.
 Thus, this great oil can save you from that fate of future hang nails by keeping that area of skin lubricated.

 Another of the reasons to love this oil is because it can help the circulation of the nails due to its rich oils such as olive oil, sweet almond oil, jojoba oil, etc. that contribute antioxidants and vitamins to stimulate blood flow in the nail bed.
 Citrus acid is another common ingredient that helps for better absorption to dry the oil more quickly.

-Improved blood flow as a result of using cuticle oil can also help stubborn nails grow faster.
+Improved blood flow as a result of using such a beneficial oil can also help stubborn nails grow faster.
 The ingredients in the oil can feed the nail the healthy nutrients it needs to thrive.

-In between manicures, you can also find cuticle oil valuable for shining up polished nails and hiding little flaws.
+In between manicures, you can also find this oil valuable for shining up polished nails and hiding little flaws.
 This contribution can only add to the beauty of your hands.

 Cuticle oil may not be as glamourous as other beauty products, but it is essential for healthy nails and cuticles.
 With this mind, you may want to try a great homemade strengthening nail soak I use as well as read my earlier post on nail tips and how to restore fragile nails.